Learning by doing in full-time legal residencies

-Read what some of Elon Law’s students in the Class of 2018 had to say about their residencies-in-practice and how those experiences prepared them for the start of their legal careers.
+Read what some Elon Law students had to say about their residencies-in-practice and how those experiences prepared them for the start of their legal careers.

-Residency: Chambers of Chief Justice Mark Martin of the Supreme Court of North Carolina
+Residency: Chambers of then-Chief Justice Mark Martin of the Supreme Court of North Carolina

 Raleigh, North Carolina